Expenses for Business Use of the Home - Tax Form 8829

 Before You Complete Form 8829

-A few years ago, the IRS introduced a new simplified home office deduction method.
+In 2013, the IRS introduced a new simplified home office deduction method.
 This method is for small home offices (up to 300 square feet).
 The calculation is what's simplified.
-You simply multiply the square footage (see the calculation below) and multiply it by the multiplier ($5 a square foot at this writing).
+You simply multiply the square footage and multiply it by the multiplier ($5 a square foot at this writing).
 Read more about the simplified method to know if you might qualify.
 If you aren't sure, check with your tax professional.

 Calculate the Part of Your Home Used for Business